 A highly controlled light to provide a specific light effect on the subject.
 Accent lighting can be any type of light (colour, shape, shade, power).
 However, it must be tightly controlled to make a light change on some area of the subject.

 An example of accent lighting might be a very controlled beam of light directed through a snoot.
 Such a beam of light might be used to create a bright patch on the subject.
-Or it may be used to light the hair like a rim light.
+Another example might be to light the hair from the back creating a rim light effect when seen from the front.

 The main idea of an accent light is to create a highlight for a specific effect.
 The highlight brings out the shape or form of a subject.